Diekgbbtt/TLSScanner/README.md

 python scan.py -p <port> <local_interface_address>
 ```

 With furhter additional options it's possible to declare custom cipher suites(-c), elliptic curves(-e) for ECDH key suites and signature algorithms(-s).
-All of these can be specified as a list.
-With elements separated by commas.
+All of these can be specified as a list of elements separated by commas.

 ### Example command